keycloak/keycloak-ui/apps/admin-ui/README.md

 This project is the next generation of the Keycloak Administration UI.
 It is written with React and [PatternFly 4](https://www.patternfly.org/v4/).

+## Repository structure

+    ├── cypress                    # Automated end-to-end cypress tests │   ├── component
+    │   ├── e2e
+    │   ├── fixtures
+    │   ├── support
+    │   ├── WRITING_TESTS.md
+    │   └── tsconfig.json
+    ├── public                     # Resources i.e translations, icons
+    │   ├── resources
+    │   └── ...
+    ├── src                        # Source files
+    ├── CODING_GUIDELINES.md
+    ├── README.md
+    ├── cypress.config.mjs
+    ├── index.html
+    ├── package.json
+    ├── tsconfig.json
+    ├── tsconfig.node.json
+    ├── vite.config.ts
+    ├── vitest.setup.ts

+### Automated end-to-end cypress tests

+All end-to-end tests are stored in the `cypress` folder.
+Refer to the `WRITING_TESTS.md` for detailed instruction on how to write tests.

+### Resources i.e images, icons

+Resources such as translations of texts into different languages and icons are stored in the `public` folder.

+### Source files

+The source code for the Keycloak Administration UI is stored in the `src` folder.

 ## Development

 ### Prerequisites